 |Hanshi Finley, 7th dan, trains in kiba dachi at the University of Wyoming|

-At the Arizona Hombu on Baseline Road between Country Club and Mesa Drive on the border of Gilbert and Mesa, Arizona, martial arts students train in these kata until they learn all of their bunkai before moving on to other kata.
-But during this training, they also learn many other martial arts techniques including kobudo, jujutsu, various self-defense applications, samurai arts to keep the students from getting bored and providing a well-rounded education.
+At the Arizona Hombu on Baseline Road between Country Club and Mesa Drive on the border of Gilbert and Mesa, Arizona, martial arts students train in these kata until they learn all of their bunkai (self-defense applications) before moving on to another kata.
+But during this training, they also learn many other martial arts including kobudo, jujutsu, various self-defense applications and samurai arts to keep the students from getting bored.
 Not all Arizona martial arts schools teach naifanchi kata but they are a very important part of the curriculum at Grandmaster Hausel's school in Gilbert, Mesa, Arizona, who taught martial arts for 3 decades at the University of Wyoming prior to moving to Gilbert, Arizona.